ArgentLo/Android-Java-Dev/README.md

 Personal Project on Android Application Development.

+The main materials are from the [Udacity **Advanced Android Java** Online Course](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801) provide by **Google**.

 This repository consists of several applications I built along the way of learning Android.

-The main materials are from the [Udacity Advanced Android Java Online Course](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801) provide by **Google**.

 ### Setup development environment